Plattsburgh Thunderbirds

-The Plattsburgh Thunderbirds, previously known as the Plattsburgh Redbirds, are an independent American professional baseball team based in Plattsburgh, New York.
+The North Country Thunderbirds, previously known as the Plattsburgh Redbirds, are an independent American professional baseball team based in Plattsburgh, New York.
 They play in the Empire Professional Baseball League, which is not affiliated with Major League Baseball.

 History

 In November 2016, the Plattsburgh Redbirds joined the Empire Professional Baseball League.
-They play at Chip Cummings Field, on the campus of the State University of New York at Plattsburgh.
+They played at Chip Cummings Field, on the campus of the State University of New York at Plattsburgh.
 The Redbirds' name was a play on words with SUNY Plattsburgh's mascot, the Cardinals.
 In March 2019, the team was renamed the Plattsburgh Thunderbirds.
 In 2019, the Thunderbirds played home games at Chip Cummings Field and Lefty Wilson Field.
+In 2023, the Thunderbirds played home games at Chip Cummings Field and Veterans Park at Post 1619.
+In 2024, the Thunderbirds played their home games at Salmon River Central School.

 The Redbirds/Thunderbirds have had the following managers: